francepack/backend_module_0_capstone/day_1/README.md

 	ex6.rb
 ```

-Under "Changes to be committed", It now lists "ex1.rb".
-This means that git is getting ready to save this file.
-We want to do this for each file.
+Under "Changes to be committed", "ex1.rb" is now listed.
+This means that git is now prepared to save this file.
+We want to do this for each file that has been modified.

 1. Enter `git add ex2.rb`
 1. Enter `git status`. "ex2.rb" should now be listed under "Changes to be committed".
-1. Do this for each of your "ex#.rb" files you created for Learn Ruby the Hard Way and your "questions.md" file.
+1. Do this for each of the "ex#.rb" files you created and for the "questions.md" file.
 1. Enter `git status`.
 Under "Changes not staged for commit", you should see all the files in the exercises directory.
 1. Enter `git add exercises`.
 1. Enter `git status`.
 You should now see all those exercises files listed under "Changes to be committed".
-We just used `git add <directory name>` to add all the files located in a directory.
+We just used `git add <directory_name>` to add all the files located in a directory.
 1. Enter `git status`.
 You should now see all your files listed under "Changes to be committed".
-If there are any files listed under "Untracked files" or "Changes not staged for commit", add them using "git add <file name>".
+If there are any files listed under "Untracked files" or "Changes not staged for commit", add them using `git add <file_name>`.
 1. Enter `git commit -m "Add day 1"`.
+Don't forget to close the quotes of your message!
 1. Run `git status`.
 You should see this output:

 ```